jan-matejka/cnb/README.rst

 #####
 PyCNB
 #####

+pycnb has been deprecated in favor of https://github.com/yaccz/cnb

 Access cnb.cz daily rates with the comfort of your command line

 CLI and Twisted protocol for `Czech National Bank daily rates <http://www.cnb.cz/cs/index.html>`_.